 Per Proposition 65, the labeling requirement does NOT apply to low levels of substances found in foods that are “naturally occurring.”
 Companies providing products are not responsible for “naturally occurring” substances in food if: a) The substance must not be present in the food as the result of any “known human activity” and, b) it must be reduced to the “lowest level currently feasible.”
 There is no process at our factory that contributes to lead or cadmium levels in chocolate.

 LCC abides by the precedent set in 2001 by the California Attorney General regarding Prop 65 labeling of Cocoa/Chocolate products.
 We respect the spirit of the Prop 65 labeling requirements and deem that our products meet the “naturally occurring” clause within California Code of Regulations.
 The chocolate in question by As You Sow and that they name in their letter of intent is South American in origin which typically does have a higher cadmium count due to volcanic soil.

 There are naturally occurring elements in the soil that can be found in trace amounts in virtually all foods including fish, meats, grains, fruits and vegetables.
 The FDA and other health authorities have determined that these trace amounts of naturally occurring heavy metals in foods are unavoidable and present no public health risk.

-Here are two links where you can read more about the FDA’s comments/studies on lead in foods:
+Here is a link where you can read more about the FDA’s comments/studies on lead in foods: